 Washington state votes by mail.
-To receive a ballot based on the jurisdictions you reside in, your residence address and mailing address, if different than your residential address, must be current.
+To receive a ballot based on the jurisdictions you reside in, your residence address and mailing address must be current.

 If you are temporarily away, such as serving in the military, attending college, or spending the winter in another state, but Clark County is your home of permanent residence, you can request that your ballot is mailed to where you currently reside.
-Please make your request at least 30 days before Election Day to allow the ballot to arrive at your mailing address on time.
+Please make your request as soon as possible to allow the ballot to arrive at your mailing address on time.

 Curious about how ballots are processed?